tonybierman/BiermanTech-Critical-Dog/README.md

 ﻿# Critical Dog Application Overview

 Critical Dog is designed to track and monitor the health and behavior of dogs.
-It provides a structured system for handlers and trainers to record observations, manage medical data, and categorize findings using meta-tags and scientific disciplines.
+It provides a structured system for handlers and trainers to record observations, manage medical data, and categorize findings.
 Below is a detailed list of its features.

 ## Features

 ### 1. Subject Management
 - **Purpose**: Manage individual dog profiles.
 - **Use Case**: Register new dogs, update profiles, or review details for treatment planning.

 ### 2. Observation Tracking
 - **Purpose**: Record quantitative and qualitative observations about dogs.
 - **Details**: